8912studio/RunAnywhere/unittest/case/utility/markdown/parse/markdown_parser_test_2.md

 5. When you run the application,

-Note: qDebug() statements are only displayed in the console when the application is running in debug mode.
+Note: qDebug() statements are only displayed in the console

 Here's an example of using qInfo() for release mode:
 ```cpp